andre-sequeira10/HPC-Quantum/part2_statevector_simulation_on_hpc.md

 \end{pmatrix}
 ```

-Statevector simulation is the process of applying a quantum circuit to a quantum state, which can be represented as a sequence matrix vector multiplications.
+Statevector simulation is the process of applying a quantum circuit to a quantum state, which can be represented as a sequence of matrix vector multiplications.
 However, the matrix multiplication is not performed directly on the $2^n \times 2^n$ matrix, but rather decomposed into a sequence of 1- and 2-qubit gates, which are applied to the state vector and gates are applied by modifying the state vector in-place, based on the linear transformation induced by the gate.
 This happens because universal quantum computation is achieved with a set of 1- and 2-qubit gates, for instance the Clifford+T gate set {H, CNOT, S, T}.
 Figure 1 below depicts the decomposition of the 3-qubit Toffoli gate into a sequence of 1- and 2-qubit gates.

 <div align="center">
   <img src="images/phpv3x9Nz.png" alt="Bloch sphere" width="600">